kkwong44/wordpuzzles/README.md

 * The answer always shows at the end of each puzzle and display where the hidden word is on the grid.
 * At the end of each puzzle, score will be displayed with option to play another puzzle.
 * A new puzzle will be displayed when player choose to continue otherwise the game end.
-* Total score will be displayed when the game end and a new leaderboard also will be displayed if the score is rank top 5.
+* Total score will be displayed when the game end and a new leader board will also be displayed if the score is rank top 5.
 ___
 ## Game Design